raggleton/condor-comforter/README.md

 Features currently supported:

-- Run using LumiMask, and/or specified run numbers
+- Run using a LumiMask, and/or specified run numbers

 - Run over all or part of a dataset